Our Collaborative Approach

 Driven by Community Partners: Girls Coordinating Council

 Pace currently operates a Girls Coordinating Council (GCC) in four communities and growing.
 The Girls Coordinating Council is a community collaborative that uses data to identify priorities, map system assets and challenges, and develop coordinated efforts to address community needs and improve the overall well-being of girls.
 Along with local community leaders, businesses, non-profits, local and state government, law enforcement and others, the voices of girls and young women themselves inform the council.

-Pace serves as a community catalyst community by convening a Girls Coordinating Council (GCC) so that stakeholders can influence favorable conditions for girls and young women.
+Pace serves as a community catalyst by convening Girls Coordinating Councils (GCC) so stakeholders can influence favorable conditions for girls and young women.
 Each community has its own unique set of activities, outputs and outcomes depending upon its needs, strengths, priority goals, target population, existing resources, and capacity.

 Contact us about Community Collaboration at CommunityCollaborative@pacecenter.org.